Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 **COHP:** Energy-resolved bonding analysis, the main descriptor for bonding in LOBSTER.
 - `cohpGenerator` &rarr; defines the spatial extension in which COHP is generated between atoms syntax like `cohpGenerator from rmin to rmax type Element1  type Element2 <opt>:orbitalWise`
 - `cohpBetween`   &rarr; requests COHP calculation between an explicit pair of atoms syntax like `cohpBetween atom 1 atom 2 cell n1 n2 n3 <opt>:orbitalWise` where n1 n2 n3 denote the zero-based indices of the unitcell, if a primitive cell is used, wrapping between periodic images can be done by providing negative indices.
 The atom numeration follows the one-based `POSCAR` syntax.
-- `skipCOHP`      &rarr; requests to skip COHP calculaiton for a pair of atoms
+- `skipCOHP`      &rarr; requests to skip COHP calculation for a pair of atoms
 - `kSpaceCOHP`    &rarr; requests *k*-resolution of the COHP
 The provided script ... can read in your POSCAR and automatically generate the `cohpBetween` lines to match your usecase.

 **COOP:** Overlap population analysis, created alongside the COHPs.
-- `skipCOHP` &rarr; explicilty skips COOP calculation for a pair of atoms, same syntax as `cohpGenerator`
+- `skipCOOP` &rarr; explicitly skips COOP calculation for a pair of atoms, same syntax as `cohpGenerator`

 **COBI:** Bond order analysis, created alongside the COHPs but can be explicitly computed.
 - `cobiBetween` &rarr; explicitly requests COBI calculations, same syntax as `cohpGenerator`
-- `skipCOBI`    &rarr; explicilty skips COBI calculation for a pair of atoms, same syntax as `cohpGenerator`
+- `skipCOBI`    &rarr; explicitly skips COBI calculation for a pair of atoms, same syntax as `cohpGenerator`

 **DOS/pDOS:** Electronic Density of states, can be element- and/or orbital-resolved, created alongside the COHPs.
 - `skipDOS` &rarr; explicitly requests to skip DOS/pDOS creation
-- `LSODOS`  &rarr; writes the DOS
+- `LSODOS`  &rarr; writes the local-symmetry-orbital-resolved DOS

 **Population Analysis:** Wavefunction-based atomic charges and electron population at the atoms, created alongside COHPs.
 - `skipPopulationAnalysis` &rarr; skips *Mulliken* and *Löwdin* atom charge calculation